Close Menu

 The older you are, the easier it is for you to win SSDI and SSI benefits.
 The reason for this is the SSA can apply the Medical-Vocational Guidelines to your case.

 If you are over 50 years old, the rules state that even if you can perform seated unskilled work, then (as long as it was not your past work), you would win benefits.
 SSA’s rules show that the older a person becomes, the less likely they are to be hired by employers.
 They also recognize that it is more difficult to learn new skills and change jobs as you age.
-Learn more here about how being over 50 years old is helpful to win your benefits.
+Learn how being over 50 years old is helpful to win your benefits.

 For example, maybe you worked doing a physical labor job, like construction.
-Now, due to a herniated disc in your back, you can no longer do that job.
+Now, due to a damaged disc in your back, you can no longer do that job.
 If you are younger than 50, then the SSA might decide you can get an office job.
 Even if you don’t know how to do an office job, the SSA will believe you could learn how to do it.
 However, if you are older than 50, the SSA does not expect you to learn a new career.

 Additionally, you could submit records from your former employer showing that you took extra breaks at work.
 Or, that you were fired from your job due to poor performance or lack of attendance because of your medical conditions.